nedu234/C-projects/README.md

 DNA Analysis: A C++ program that analyzes hemoglobin DNA sequences to determine if individuals are normal, carriers, or anemic.
 The program also checks for genetic relationships between individuals based on shared genes.

+Duplicatecheck: C++ program that reads a 2D array, flattens it into a 1D array, and checks for duplicate values using basic array operations and nested loops.

 Molecular geometry: A C++ program that analyzes hemoglobin DNA sequences to determine if individuals are normal, carriers, or anemic.
 The program also checks for genetic relationships between individuals based on shared genes.

 TONConverter: A C++ program that reads a number of tons from an input file and converts it into pounds, ounces, kilograms, and grams.
 The program outputs the results and conversion factors to a file.